dtluther/CTCI/trees_and_graphs/notes.md

 * visit the left branch, then right branch, then current node
     * the root is always the **last** node visited
 * post-order traversal visits the children before the current node

+## Binary Heaps (Min-Heaps and Max-Heaps)
+* These notes are just for min-heaps.
+Max-heaps are structured essentially the same, but the elements are in descending order rather than ascending order.